OnboardMetaGame/ETHGlobalHackSubmission/README.md

 ### Onboard is a MetaFi game.

 🧠 In itself, it is a DAO of DAOs.
-Its aim is to ensure functioning open metaverse by onboard a community of gamers, learners, contributors and DAO partners that understand the wide range of blockchain and societal issues and develop the means to solve them through a satelite of DAOs.
+Its aim is to ensure a functioning open metaverse by onboarding a community of gamers, learners, contributors and DAO partners that understand the wide range of blockchain and societal issues and develop the means to solve them through a satelite of DAOs.
 (LEARN/CONTRIBUTE)